Birthdays Are Sweeter with Medicare’s Birthday Rule

 In Which States Can I Use The Birthday Rule?

 To qualify for the birthday rule, you must be enrolled in a Medicare Supplement plan and reside in a state that offers this option.
 Using this rule, you can transfer to another Medigap plan that offers equal or fewer benefits and switch carriers without undergoing medical underwriting.
-The regulations for using the birthday rule vary across states; therefore, it is recommended that you check with your state to determine what your options can be.
+The regulations for using the birthday rule vary across states; therefore, it is recommended that you check with your state to determine what your options are.

 How Birthday Rule Differs By States